 \subsection{Operator Feature Analysis}

-To study the features of each operator we conduct a preliminary experiment where we study four operators: EDA Mutation, Crossover, Feedback Mutation, and Semantic Mutation.
+To study the features of each operator we conduct a preliminary experiment where we study four operators: EDA Operator, Crossover, Feedback Operator, and Semantic Operator.

 \paragraph{Initialization:} As the initialized points have a tremendous impact on optimization problems.
-We randomly use four different seeds to create four initial populations for four different tasks: Causal Judgement, Salient Translation Error Detection, Disambiguation QA, and Hyperbaton.
+We randomly use four different seeds to create four initial pools for four different tasks: Causal Judgement, Salient Translation Error Detection, Disambiguation QA, and Hyperbaton.
 The idea is to provide various initialization points so that the performance of operators can be averaged to rule out the influence of initialization.

-\paragraph{Operator Applications:} For each initialization, we apply the following procedure for all four operators. \begin{itemize} \item For one round, starting with the initial population, we consecutively apply the operator 5 times.
-This is to study the value of applying the operator consecutively. \begin{itemize} \item For EDA and CrossOver, as they require multiple parents, we keep a population size of 5 for each generation after applying the operator.
-Performance gain is defined as whether the average health of the population is improved. \item For Feedback Mutation and Semantic Mutation, as they only need one parent, we apply them to a random candidate from the initial population and use the new candidate as the base for the next mutation.
-Performance gain is defined as whether the new candidate has a higher fitness score than its parent. \end{itemize} \item To reduce the impact of randomness during mutation, we run this process 5 rounds for each operator. \end{itemize} Thus for each operator, it will be run a total of 4 tasks * 5 rounds * 5 application = 100 times.
+\paragraph{Operator Applications:} For each initialization, we apply the following procedure for all four operators. \begin{itemize} \item For one round, starting with the initial pool, we consecutively apply the operator 5 times.
+This is to study the value of applying the operator consecutively. \begin{itemize} \item For EDA and CrossOver, as they require multiple parents, we keep a pool size of 5 for each iteration after applying the operator.
+Performance gain is defined as whether the average performance of the pool is improved. \item For Feedback Operator and Semantic Operator, as they only need one parent, we apply them to a random candidate from the initial pool and use the new candidate as the base for the next round.
+Performance gain is defined as whether the new candidate has a higher performance than its parent. \end{itemize} \item To reduce the impact of randomness, we run this process 5 rounds for each operator. \end{itemize} Thus for each operator, it will be run a total of 4 tasks * 5 rounds * 5 application = 100 times.

 \paragraph{Analysis:} There are two aspects we are particularly interested in.
-The first is \textbf{what the likelihood of performance gain when applying an operator is} (Probability of Improvement), and the second is \textbf{how fast each operator can continously bring improvement} (Convergence Speed).
+The first is \textbf{what the likelihood of performance gain when applying an operator is} (Probability of Improvement), and the second is \textbf{how fast each operator can continuously bring improvement} (Convergence Speed).